cyberrage-ananymus/Cyber-Defense-Shield/README.md

 ## Changelog

+### v1.4 (2026)
+- Every capability the README previously described with no code behind it now has a real, tested implementation:
+  - ICMP Flood Protection and IP Spoofing Protection (Option 3)
+  - ARP Spoofing / basic Man-in-the-Middle Detection (Option 10)
+  - Command Injection signatures added to the Option 15 web attack scan
+  - Kernel Module Analysis and basic Rootkit Indicators (Option 11)
+  - Real syscall-level audit rules via auditd (`execve`, `connect`) plus a query command (Option 5 to enable, Option 6 to check)
+  - Running Service review, with optional allowlist checking via `EXPECTED_SERVICES` in config.py (Option 1)
+- Fixed a pre-existing bug where `enable_audit_logging` printed "ENABLED" even when it failed or auditd wasn't installed
+- Daemon mode now also runs the web attack scan and ARP spoofing check each cycle
+- Full audit of every claim in "Threat Protection Capabilities" against the actual code - anything without a real implementation was either built for real (this release) or removed from the list
+- Web Attack Scan (Option 15) now tails the access log incrementally (tracks byte offset, rotation-aware) instead of re-reading and re-scanning the entire file every cycle - keeps daemon mode's cost proportional to recent traffic, not total log size, on a busy server

+### v1.3.1 (2026)
+- Added Web Attack Scan (Option 15): actually wires up the SQL_INJECTION/XSS/PATH_TRAVERSAL signatures in config.py's ATTACK_PATTERNS to a real check against nginx/apache access logs - these patterns previously existed in config.py but were never read by any code
+- Telegram/Discord alert credentials now read from environment variables (CDS_TELEGRAM_BOT_TOKEN, CDS_TELEGRAM_CHAT_ID, CDS_DISCORD_WEBHOOK_URL) instead of needing to be hardcoded in config.py, so they can't end up committed to the public repo by accident
+- Daemon mode now uses Python's `logging` module with size-based log rotation (5MB x 3 backups) instead of an unbounded manual file write
+- Daemon mode cycles now also run the Web Attack Scan

 ### v1.3 (2026)
 - Added `--daemon` mode: runs detection continuously in the background instead of only via the interactive menu, on a configurable interval (see cyber-defense-shield.service for systemd deployment)
 - Added optional Telegram and Discord alerts, sent automatically when daemon mode finds something actionable (both off by default, stdlib-only, no new dependency)